EpsilonSolutions/netscaler-command-reference/docs/network/bridgegroup/bridgegroup.md

 <b>IPAddress</b>
 A network address or addresses to be associated with the bridge group.
 You must add entries for these network addresses in the routing table before running this command.

+<b>netmask</b>
+A subnet mask associated with the network address.

+<b>td</b>
+Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
+If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
+Minimum value: 0
+Maximum value: 4094